seankross/the-unix-workbench/docs/07-Nephology.md

 Nephology is the study of clouds.
 Few modern technology concepts (other than maybe data science and artificial intelligence) have been hyped as loudly as "the cloud."
-The cloud is simply a computer which you can access over the interent.
+The cloud is simply a computer which we can access over the interent.
 In this chapter we'll set up a cloud computer and we'll learn the basics of interacting with one.

 To get the most out of the this chapter you're going to need your credit or debit card, or a [PayPal](https://www.paypal.com) account.
-We're going to be using [DigitalOcean](https://m.do.co/c/530d6cfa2b37), a company which you can rent cloud computers from.
+We're going to be using [DigitalOcean](https://m.do.co/c/530d6cfa2b37), a company which we can rent cloud computers from.
 Throughout this chapter I might refer to cloud computers as **servers** (computers connected to the internet) or as **droplets**, which a marketing term DigitalOcean uses to refer to their